kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 #nginx-ingress-controller   LoadBalancer   10.47.248.232   1.2.3.4        80:32014/TCP,443:30772/TCP   449d
 ```

-The `EXTERNAL-IP` is what we need to put into the DNS record.
+`EXTERNAL-IP` is what you need to put into the DNS record.
 Note that this can be a hostname (for example on AWS,
 this can be `my-loadbalancer-1234567890.us-west-2.elb.amazonaws.com`) and in this case, the DNS record needs to
 be a `CNAME` rather than an `A` record.

 #### Without LoadBalancers

-Without a LoadBalancer, you will need to use the NodePort service (refer to the `charts/nginx-ingress-controller/values.yaml`
+Without a LoadBalancer, you will need to use a NodePort service (refer to the `charts/nginx-ingress-controller/values.yaml`
-for more information) and setup the DNS records to point to one or many of your cluster's nodes.
+for more information) and set up the DNS records to point to one or many of your cluster nodes.
 You can get a list of
 external IPs like so:

 ```bash